Honors in History

 Admission to the Honors Program

 Students may enter the formal course work of the Honors Program if they have:

 - a cumulative Grade Point Average (GPA) of at least 3.25 overall, and

 - a GPA in History courses of at least 3.5 with a minimum of nine hours completed.

-- As a part of successfully completing the Honors Program, students must achieve an overall GPA of at least 3.25.
+- As a part of successfully completing the Honors Program, students must achieve an overall GPA of at least 3.25 and a GPA in History courses of at least 3.5.

 For most students, the first contact with the Honors Program in History comes with an invitation to participate in the Honors Seminars.
 These non-graded, non-credit seminars are conducted by various members of the History Department, and occasionally by visiting scholars.
 In these sessions, usually three evening meetings each semester, students and faculty gather informally to discuss a common reading.
 The assignments are chosen so as to represent the very wide range of topics and approaches that historical inquiry encompasses — from established classics to some of the most recent and controversial works.

 Attendance at the Honors Seminars is required of all students graduating with Honors, but all interested students whose Grade Point Averages (GPAs) would qualify them to participate in Honors course work are invited to attend.

 The Department of History will, unless future financial constraints make it impossible, purchase the required books for those students (up to a maximum of 12 participants) who agree during the Spring pre-registration period to attend the Honors Seminars in the following academic year.

 - Students completing Honors in History will take a two- or three-semester sequence of research and writing courses as part of their selection of Advanced Electives.
 The end product is the Honors Thesis, a substantial piece of original historical work.

 Discuss Participation in History Honors